Study Abroad at Griffith

 - Postgraduate students: have successfully completed the equivalent of an 色情网站n Bachelors Degree.

-Search for available courses on our Course Finder.
+Please note: Students straight from high school may be eligible for this program and will be assessed against different entry requirements to those listed above.
+Please refer to .
 You will nominate up to six courses in your Study Abroad application and these will be assessed through our Course Approval process once your application is submitted.
 Your academic transcript will be used to assess whether you meet any course prerequisite requirements.
 If further information is required to make this assessment, such as detailed course profiles, you will be notified by your Admissions Officer.

 For more information on how to search for courses, as well as a list of restricted courses visit Study Options.